 One of the additional benefits of blackout blinds, is that they are more of a green option than many other types of blind.
 That’s because they help prevent you losing heat through your windows, and on the flip side, keep the sunshine at bay when it’s hot.

-While they’re technically not thermal, blackout blinds still keep in a lot more heat than standard blinds because of the extra level of insulation from the blackout lining.
+While thermal blackout blinds are not technically thermal blinds, you will find that blackout blinds generally keep in a lot more heat than standard blinds because of the extra level of insulation from the heavier blackout lining.

-The extra lining is als great for keeping the sunshine off your windows, so you can use blackout blinds to keep your room cool in the summer, and warm in the winter.
+The extra lining is also great for keeping the sunshine off your windows, so you can use blackout blinds to keep your room cool in the summer, and warm in the winter.

 That means that blackout blinds are energy saving too, and prevents you from losing heat through your windows when it’s cold.